 Phase 1 – Accumulation:

-This is the phase we are currently in.
-The goal of Project 1000 is to complete this phase by early 2021 – around 5 years from when we started getting serious about FI.
-In order to reach Flamingo FI we will save 12.5x our Future Annual Living Expenses:
+The goal of Project 1000 was to complete this phase by early 2021 – around 5 years from when we started getting serious about FI.
+In order to reach Flamingo FI saved 12.5x our Future Annual Living Expenses:

-We will stay in this phase until our nest egg we accumulated in phase 1 has doubled.
+We will stay in phase 2 until our nest egg we accumulated in phase 1 has doubled.
 At this point, we will have reached FIRE and could choose to stop working altogether, but we think that’s unlikely.
-In addition, we will sort out our housing situation during this phase.
-Our projected future living expenses that our calculations are based on do not include housing.
-We currently rent and are undecided whether we want to buy a cheap home or not.
-This decision depends on where we will end up moving after we leave the rat race.

 Phase 3 – FIRE: